 Our Top Picks for Places to Eat in Fort Kochi

-Next up on our list of best places to visit in Fort Kochi, the vibrant and historic neighborhood of Jew Town, which technically lies just outside of Fort Kochi on the east side of the island.
+Next up on our list of best places to visit in Fort Kochi is the historic neighborhoods of Mattancherry and Jew Town, which technically lie just outside of Fort Kochi on the east side of the island.

 True, the Kerala Backwaters aren’t located in Fort Kochi.
 But it’s hard to imagine a visit to Kochi without at least contemplating a Kerala Backwaters boat ride!